chevereto/v4-docs/application/reference/security.md

 Go to the database, find the `chv_images` table and change the `AUTOINCREMENT` to the ID padding you want to use.

-## CSRF
+## Cross-site request forgery

-CSRF protection.

 Cross-site request forgery ([CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery)) is a type of exploit that is used to fool website's origin requests by transmitting instructions from a remote website without the user's consent, for example trigger a delete content request without the user consent or willing.

 The CSRF protection is based in the usage of a request token, which is set by session when the website loads and is asked when sub-sequential request are made.

-## Cryptography
+## Hashing

-BCrypt passwords.

-Chevereto uses [BCrypt](https://en.wikipedia.org/wiki/Bcrypt) cryptography to store passwords and cookie login entries.
+Chevereto uses [BCrypt](https://en.wikipedia.org/wiki/Bcrypt) cryptography to store passwords and cookie hashes.

 ## reCAPTCHA

-Built-in reCAPTCHA support.

 Chevereto includes support for [reCAPTCHA](https://v4-admin.chevereto.com/settings/external-services.html#recaptcha) which helps to prevent bots from signing up and try to brute-force a user password.